Ecovoltaics and Agrivoltaics: Biodiversity, Farming, and Solar Tradeoffs

 Environmental and Economic Benefits

 The benefits of ecovoltaics extend beyond energy production.
 By providing shade, agrivoltaic systems help reduce soil evaporation and improve moisture retention, critical factors in enhancing crop yields.
 They also create habitats for pollinators and help prevent soil erosion.
-The National Renewable Energy Laboratory points out that these systems can improve resilience against climate extremes like drought and heavy rainfall.
+The National Laboratory of the Rockies (formerly NREL) points out that these systems can improve resilience against climate extremes like drought and heavy rainfall.

 - Diverse Revenue Streams: Farmers can secure stable income through solar leases, reducing reliance on fluctuating commodity prices.